 - Sharing towels and combs- Sharing combs and towels with those who have fungal infections can trigger dandruff in others.

-Apart from taking care of diet and hygiene, there are certain lifestyle changes one can make to manage dandruff.
+Apart from taking care of diet and hygiene, there are certain lifestyle changes one can make to manage this skin condition.

 - Stress management- Stress affects the overall health of an individual in a number of ways.
 It can trigger or worsen the condition of dandruff.